TrueBitFoundation/truebit-os/README.md

 If it looks like IPFS doesn't find files, try `ipfs swarm connect /ip4/213.251.185.41/tcp/4001/ipfs/QmSob847F3sPkmveU5p2aPmjRgaXXdhXb7nnmJtkBZ1QDz` to connect to a Truebit node running IPFS.

-8. *Set up a new parity account.* Navigate to the other small window and type:
+8. *Set up a new ethereum account.* Navigate to the other small window and type:

 ```
 cd ~/.ethereum
 echo plort > supersecret.txt
 geth --goerli account new --password=supersecret.txt
 ```

+If you already have an account, just `cd ~/.ethereum`

 To check addresses created, type
 ```